daddinuz/forte/README.md

   In forte a function is identified by a number.

-  `{` will pop the value on top of the stack for identifing the function later
+  `{` will pop the value on top of the stack and that value is used for identifing the function.

   In order to call a function a similar operation is done:
-  `@` will pop the top of the stack to determine function to call.
+  `@` will pop the top of the stack to determine the function to call.

   ```
   0{